James Garner: American football

 Garner was noted as an enthusiastic fan of the Raiders in the NFL; he regularly attended games and mixed with the players.
 He was also present when the Raiders won Super Bowl XVIII over the Washington Redskins in January 1984 at Tampa, Florida.
+The former Raiders team physician Dr. Robert Huizenga noted with amusement in his book about being an NFL doctor that Garner and Lee Majors were fixtures at Raider home games in Los Angeles but made a point of never talking to or even acknowledging each other, for reasons that were never revealed to Huizenga or anyone else (including Al Davis).

 University of Oklahoma

 Garner was a supporter of the University of Oklahoma, often returning to Norman for school functions.
-When he attended Oklahoma Sooners football games, he frequently could be seen on the sidelines or in the press box.
+When he attended Oklahoma Sooners football games, he frequently watched from the sidelines or from the press box.
 Garner received an honorary Doctor of Humane Letters degree at OU in 1995.

 In 2003, to endow the James Garner Chair in the School of Drama, he donated $500,000 towards a total $1 million endowment for the first endowed position at the drama school.